code-423n4/2023-06-llama/README.md

 We encourage participants to look for bugs in the following areas:

-- Unauthorized action state transitions
+- Unauthorized action state transitions.
-- Unauthorized approval and disapproval manipulation
+- Unauthorized approval and disapproval manipulation.
-- Vulnerabilities in the roles and permissions system in `LlamaPolicy.sol`
+- Vulnerabilities in the roles and permissions system in `LlamaPolicy.sol`.
-- Additional safety checks to help prevent Llama instances entering a state where new actions cannot be executed
+- Additional safety checks to help prevent Llama instances entering a state where new actions cannot be executed.
-- Risks that stem from `LlamaExecutor.sol` delegatecalling scripts
+- Risks that stem from `LlamaExecutor.sol` delegatecalling scripts.
+- Vulnerabilities in `LlamaAccount.sol` that could lead to unauthorized access to funds and assets held in it (Especially risks that stem from the `LlamaAccount.sol` being able to delegatecall arbitrary contracts).

 ## Out of scope